vivin/gradle-semantic-build-versioning/README.md

 ## `bumpMajor`

 This task bumps the major version.
-Assuming that the current version is `x.y.z`, the new version will be `(x + 1).0.0`.
-If the current version is a pre-release version, the pre-release version-component is discarded and the new version will still be `(x + 1).0.0`.
+Assuming that the latest version is `x.y.z`, the new version will be `(x + 1).0.0`.
+If the latest version is a pre-release version, the pre-release version-component is discarded and the new version will still be `(x + 1).0.0`.

 ## `bumpMinor`

 This task bumps the minor version.
-Assuming that the current version is `x.y.z`, the new version will be `x.(y + 1).0`.
-If the current version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.(y + 1).0`.
+Assuming that the latest version is `x.y.z`, the new version will be `x.(y + 1).0`.
+If the latest version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.(y + 1).0`.

 ## `bumpPatch`

 This task bumps the patch version.
-Assuming that the current version is `x.y.z`, the new version will be `x.y.(z + 1)`.
-If the current version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.y.(z + 1)`.
+Assuming that the latest version is `x.y.z`, the new version will be `x.y.(z + 1)`.
+If the latest version is a pre-release version, the pre-release version-component is discarded and the new version will still be `x.y.(z + 1)`.

 ## `bumpPreRelease`

 This task bumps the pre-release version.
 Pre-release versions are denoted by appending a hyphen, and a series of dot-separated identifiers that can only consist of alphanumeric characters and hyphens; numeric identifiers cannot contain leading-zeroes.
 Since pre-release versions are arbitrary, using this task requires some additional configuration (see **Pre-releases**).
-Bumping the pre-release version has differing behavior based on whether the latest version is already pre-release version or not:

- - **If the current version is not a pre-release version:** Assuming that the latest version is `x.y.z`, the bumped version will be `x.y.(z + 1)-<startingVersion>` (see `startingVersion` under **Pre-releases**). **Note:** This behavior is deprecated and will be removed in a later release; it is recommended to use `newPreRelease` instead.
- - **If the current version is a pre-release version:** Assuming that the latest version is `x.y.z-<identifier>`, the bumped version will be `x.y.z-<identifier++>` where the value of `<identifier++>` is determined based on a scheme defined by you (see `bump` under **Pre-releases**).
+Assuming that the latest version is `x.y.z-<identifier>`, the bumped version will be `x.y.z-<identifier++>` where the value of `<identifier++>` is determined based on a scheme defined by you (see `bump` under **Pre-releases**).

+**Notes:**
+  - This task can only be used if the latest version is already a pre-release version.
+If you want to create a new pre-release, use the `newPreRelease` task.
-**Note:** It is not possible to use this task with `promoteToRelease` or `newPreRelease`.
+  - It is not possible to use this task with `promoteToRelease` or `newPreRelease`.
+  - This task can fail if you have filtered tags in such a way (see **Filtering Tags** and `pattern` under **Pre-Releases**) that the latest version does not have a pre-release identifier.

 ## `newPreRelease`

 This task creates a new pre-release version by bumping the requested version-component and then adding the starting pre-release version from the pre-release configuration (see `preRelease` under **Pre-releases**).
 It has the following behavior:
  - When used by itself it will bump the patch version and then append the starting pre-release version as specified in the pre-release configuration.
-This behavior is identical to the behavior of the `bumpPreRelease` task when the current version is not a pre-release version.
 Assuming that the latest version is `x.y.z`, the bumped version will be `x.y.(z + 1)-<startingVersion>` (see `startingVersion` under **Pre-releases**).
  - When used with `bumpPatch`, the behavior is the same as using `newPreRelease` by itself.
  - When used with `bumpMinor`, it will bump the minor version and then append the starting pre-release version as specified in the pre-release configuration.
 Assuming that the latest version is `x.y.z`, the bumped version will be `x.(y + 1).0-<startingVersion>` (see `startingVersion` under **Pre-releases**).
  - When used with `bumpMajor`, it will bump the major version and then append the starting pre-release version as specified in the pre-release configuration.
 Assuming that the latest version is `x.y.z`, the bumped version will be `(x + 1).0.0-<startingVersion>` (see `startingVersion` under **Pre-releases**).

-The behavior of this task is slightly different in the situation where the latest version cannot be identified (usually when there are no previous tags): when using `newPreRelease` by itself or in conjunction with `bumpPatch`, the starting pre-release version (see `startingVersion` under **Pre-releases**) is appended to the starting version (see `startingVersion` under **General options**).
+The behavior of this task is slightly different in the situation where the latest version cannot be identified (usually when there are no previous tags): when using `newPreRelease` by itself or in conjunction with `bumpPatch`, the starting pre-release identifier (see `startingVersion` under **Pre-releases**) is appended to the starting version (see `startingVersion` under **General options**).
 This is because the starting-version specifies the *next* point-version to use, which means that bumping the patch version will cause a point-version to be skipped.
 However, behavior remains the same when using `bumpMinor` or `bumpMajor` with `newPreRelease` even when the latest version cannot be identified.

 **Note:** It is not possible to use `bumpPreRelease` along with `newPreRelease`.

 ## `promoteToRelease`

 This task promotes a pre-release version to a release version.
 This is done by discarding the pre-release version-component.
-For example, assuming that the current version is `x.y.z-some.identifiers.here`, the new version will be `x.y.z`. **This task can only be used if the latest version is a pre-release version**.
+For example, assuming that the latest version is `x.y.z-some.identifiers.here`, the new version will be `x.y.z`. **This task can only be used if the latest version is a pre-release version**.

 ## `autobump`